dradis/meta/readme.txt

     http://dradisframework.org/community/

-Relese notes can be found in the RELEASE_NOTES document
+Release notes can be found in the RELEASE_NOTES document

 1. Installation Notes (*nix)